 Three weeks later, she visited, only to find that beautiful basket (still adorned with the big bow) filled with dead herbs!
 I have wondered if I ever watered them.
 She never again bought me herbs – or plants, for that matter.
 However, I am genuinely grateful that she still loves me.

-So here are my favorite four house plants to own and easily maintain (i.e., keep alive) and the best place to put them in your home.
+So here are some of the best plants to own and easily maintain (i.e., keep alive) and the best place to put them in your home.

 Philodendrons* are lovely for every room of your home.
 I like them best for the bathroom, though.
 They work well with bright, indirect light, so be sure to put them only in a bathroom with a window or a skylight.
 They’re great to hang near the shower, as some varieties can grow up to twenty feet long.
 They can also easily be placed on the back of the toilet seat, allowing room for the long plant to wrap itself around its pot or drape down the sides to the floor.